MDMA / Ecstasy Addiction

 Increases in heart rate and blood pressure are a special risk for people with circulatory or heart disease.
 MDMA-related fatalities at raves have been reported.
 The stimulant effects of the drug, which enable the user to dance for extended periods, combined with the hot, crowded conditions usually found at raves can lead to dehydration, hyperthermia, and heart or kidney failure.
 MDMA use damages brain serotonin neurons.
 Serotonin is thought to play a role in regulating mood, memory, sleep, and appetite.
 Recent research indicates heavy MDMA use causes persistent memory problems in humans.

 The designer drug ecstasy, or MDMA, causes long-lasting damage to brain areas that are critical for thought and memory, according to new research findings in the June 15 issue of The Journal of Neuroscience.
-In an experiment with red squirrel monkeys, researchers at The Johns Hopkins University demonstrated that 4 days of exposure to the drug caused damage that persisted 6 to 7 years later.
+In an experiment with red squirrel monkeys, researchers at The Johns Hopkins University demonstrated that four days of exposure to the drug caused damage that persisted six to seven years later.
 These findings help to validate previous research by the Hopkins team in humans, showing that people who had taken MDMA scored lower on memory tests.

 “The serotonin system, which is compromised by MDMA, is fundamental to the brain’s integration of information and emotion,” says Dr. Alan I. Leshner, director of the National Institute on Drug Abuse (NIDA), National Institutes of Health, which funded the research.
 “At the very least, people who take MDMA, even just a few times, are risking long-term, perhaps permanent, problems with learning and memory.”